DevExpress-Examples/maui-collection-view/Readme.md

 ## Create a New Project

-1. In Visual Studio 2022 Preview 2, create a new .NET MAUI project.
+1. In Visual Studio 2022 Preview, create a new .NET MAUI project.
 Name it *CollectionViewExample*.
     > If the wizard does not propose a template for .NET MAUI projects, you can call the following command in the CLI to create a new .NET MAUI project:
     > ```
     > dotnet new maui -ap com.devexpress.CollectionViewExample